magepages/mpdocs/docs/starter-pack/index.md

 # Starter Pack

 ## Overview
-[Mageplaza Starter Pack](https://www.mageplaza.com/magento-2-starter-pack/) is must-have a solution for all New Magento 2 stores.
-By providing the most basic important features for all new Magento 2 new merchants, Starter Pack enable your store to:
+[Mageplaza Starter Pack](https://www.mageplaza.com/magento-2-starter-pack/) is a must-have solution for all New Magento 2 stores.
+By providing the most basic important features, Starter Pack enable your store to:
 - Rank at the high position on Google Search Engine Result Pages
 - Allow customers to quickly find products without whole-page loading through layered navigation
 - Help buyers to seamlessly add to cart then checkout successfully without any hesitation